Travel guide

 PuraSim eSIM From a few euros QR in 1 minute Yes

-A travel eSIM covers the same journey for a fraction of the price: plans from $0.85, no roaming or surprise charges, with QR activation in 1 minute and the ability to share data via hotspot.
+A travel eSIM covers the same journey for a fraction of the price: plans from $0.85, no roaming or surprise charges, with 1-minute QR activation, and the ability to share data via hotspot.
 To better understand the difference, we recommend reading what roaming is and why it's best to avoid it.
-If you're unsure about the exact plan size, we have a dedicated guide: how much data I need for travel.
+If you're unsure about the exact plan size, we have a dedicated guide: how much data do I need for my trip.
 Ready to choose?
-Choose your eSIM and relax.
+Choose your eSIM for Canada and stop worrying.

 Frequently asked questions

-Do I need an eTA to enter Canada as a Spaniard?
+Do I need an eTA to enter Canada as a Spanish citizen?

-Yes, if you travel by plane.
-The eTA is mandatory for Spaniards flying to Canada.
-It is processed online in minutes, costs 7 CAD, and is valid for up to five years.
-If you enter by land, train, bus, or cruise, you do not need it.
+Yes, if you're traveling by air.
+The eTA is mandatory for Spanish citizens flying to Canada.
+It can be processed online in minutes, costs 7 CAD, and is valid for up to five years.
+If you enter by land, train, bus, or cruise, you do not need one.

-Will my mobile work with an eSIM in Canada?
+Will my phone work with an eSIM in Canada?

-If your phone is eSIM compatible (most mid-to-high-end models from recent years are) and unlocked, yes.
-The eSIM connects to Bell, Rogers, or Telus networks, so you'll have the same coverage as a local in cities and on major roads.
+If your phone is eSIM-compatible (most mid-to-high-end models from recent years are) and unlocked, then yes.
+The eSIM connects to Bell, Rogers, or Telus networks, so you'll have the same coverage as a local in cities and on main roads.

 How many GB do I need for a week in Canada?

 For typical tourist use (maps, messaging, social media, and some video calls), 3 to 5 GB per week is more than enough.
-If you only use maps and messaging, 1-2 GB is sufficient.
-If you watch a lot of video or use a hotspot, calculate 10 GB or more.
+If you only use maps and messaging, 1-2 GB will suffice.
+If you watch a lot of video or use a hotspot, estimate 10 GB or more.

 Will I have coverage in Banff and the Rockies?